 Downward Departure Investigation

-Many years or months of federal prison are simply left on the table by failing to fully investigate and explore the available downward departures and sentencing factors that can reduce or eliminate a federal prison sentence.
-Usually, an inmate realizes this fact when it is too late.
-It is possible for the court to reduce a sentence based upon age, drug/alcohol use, historical, educational and childhood and mental health factors, aberrant behavior and an entire array of additional considerations can be used to reduce a sentence.
-NPSC explores and investigates all possible avenues for a downward departure and reduction in prison time before a sentence is imposed.
+Many years or months of federal prison are simply left on the table by failing to fully investigate and explore the available downward departures, sentencing factors and variances that can reduce or eliminate a federal prison sentence.
+Usually, a federal inmate realizes this fact when it is too late.
+It is possible for the court to reduce a sentence based upon age, drug/alcohol use, historical, educational and childhood and mental health factors, disparities, role in the offense, aberrant behavior and an entire array of additional considerations.
+NPSC explores and investigates all possible avenues for a downward departure and a variance and reduction in prison time before a sentence is imposed.
 Do not wait until it is too late.

 Diversionary Programs and Prison Alternatives

-In both the federal and state systems there are diversionary programs or prison alternatives and programs that are available to an offender.
-In the federal system, there is the Residential Drug Abuse Program also known as RDAP or DAP that can reduce a sentence by up to 12 months.
+In both the federal and state systems there are diversionary programs or prison alternatives and programs that are available to an offender. .
+As well, in the federal system, there is the Residential Drug Abuse Program also known as RDAP or DAP that can reduce a sentence by up to 12 months.
+In some federal districts there are Mental Health and drug courts that can result in a diversionary sentence.
 NPSC researches, investigates and proposes these alternatives and programs that can and will reduce the amount of time spent in a federal prison or help avoid incarceration altogether.

 Plea Agreement Review